Upper bounds for integrated information: Introduction

-The measures to quantify integrated information of distinctions and relations that capture the postulates of IIT are presented in \cite{Albantakis2022IntegratedTerms}.
 In this work we study the upper bounds achievable by these measures and how we can achieve them.
 Barbosa et al \cite{Barbosa2021MechanismInformation, Barbosa2020AInformation} showed the integrated information of an individual distinction can increase by adding reliable, not noisy, units to it.
 Here, we study the maximum achievable integrated information of a single distinction of fixed size and the trade-offs when considering the system as a whole, with all its overlapping distinctions and their shared parts.
 In particular, we discus the following bounds: \begin{itemize} \item In Section \ref{subsec:single_mechanism}, we derive an upper bound for how much information a distinction can specify beyond each of its parts. \item We use this bound to find the maximum integrated information achievable by a distinction, as well as a bound for the sum of integrated information of all the distinctions. \item Then in Section \ref{subsec:multiple_mechanisms} and Section \ref{subsec:selectivity_1}, we will show why the distinctions of a system cannot all achieve their corresponding maximum $\varphi$.
-We further provide a numerical bound for a special class of systems. \item The upper bounds for integrated information of relations, as well as the conditions necessary for achieving them, are presented in Section \ref{sec:relation_bounds}. \end{itemize}
+We further provide a numerical bound for a special class of systems with grid-like connectivity pattern. \item The upper bounds for integrated information of relations, as well as the conditions necessary for achieving them, are presented in Section \ref{sec:relation_bounds}. \end{itemize}

-In the proofs, we provide techniques to exploit the symmetries in the systems to simplify the computation of the integrated information.
-The bounds provided in this work can be used to compare different connectivity profiles in terms of their maximum achievable integrated information.
-We also believe the ideas and the techniques used to prove the results may be of wider utility, \emph{e.g.}, developing approximate measures of integrated information for larger systems.
-Furthermore, the results discussed here can be directly used to derive bounds for $\Phi$, which is defined to be the sum of the integrated information of all the distinctions and the relations \cite{Albantakis2022IntegratedTerms}.

 Section \ref{sec:experiments} provides numerical experiments and discussions on mathematical properties of the bounds and the constructions.
-Finally, a few open problems and potential directions for research are discussed in Section \ref{sec:discussion}.
+Finally, implications of this study, a few open problems, and potential directions for research are discussed in Section \ref{sec:discussion}.